Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 364 days in the last 5 years of iShares MSCI New Zealand ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)
+• The average time in days below previous high water mark over 5 years of iShares MSCI New Zealand ETF is 407 days, which is higher, thus worse compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)